Rednight972/FGS-World-Rebalance/README.md

 * Construction Components 0.1kg per component
 * Motors 0.5kg per component
 * Detector Components 3kg per component

+Nickel is now required for:
+* Construction Components 0.1kg per component
+* Computers 0.01kg per component
+* Radio Communication Components 3kg per component

 Silver ingots are now included in the production of:
 * Superconductor : 0.5kg per component
 * Thruster components: 0.5kg per component

-This is to make silver mining more relevant instead of the current *mine one node and be done*
+This is to make Silicon, Silver and Nickel mining more relevant instead of the current *mine one node and be done*

 Gravel production is now reduced by a factor of 10 and has no usefulness for the moment

 ## Blocks
 ### Energy Generation
-Some energy generation blocks have been buffed to accommodate the new progression to end game
+Some energy generation blocks have been buffed or nerfed to accommodate the new progression and end game

+#### Solar Panels
+Power Output x1.5 from 0.16 to 0.240MW and 0.04 to 0.06MW

 #### Hydro Engines
 Max power output doubled from 5 to 10MW and 0.5 to 1MW

 Fuel efficiency doubled from 0.01 to 0.02

-#### Solar Panel
+#### Reactors
-Power Output doubled from 0.16 to 0.32MW and 0.04 to 0.08MW
+Reactors will consume twice more uranium than in vanilla.
+It will compensate the lack of JumpDrive charge when moving around the system and act as a money sink

 ### Jump Drive
-Recipe: Changed Gravity Generator requirement to 100 Superconductors
+Recipe: Changed Gravity Generator requirement to 100 Superconductors Added a small grid version

 ### Safe Zone
 Recipe: Changed Gravity Generator requirement to 300 Superconductors